 Main Benefits:

 It's especially hard to find backpacking boots for wide feet.
 The LOWA Renegade is your best bet to buy a brute that fits your wide feet.
 A best seller for 25 years, the Renegade is an iconic hiking and backpacking boot that boasts old-school quality and performance.
 That includes leather uppers, waterproof-breathable GORE-TEX, and premium Vibram outsoles.
 New for 2025, the Evo version of the Renegade has a slightly roomier fit than the original, which is good news for hikers with wide feet.
-This is the rare hiking boot that's available in narrow, regular, and wide sizes — make sure to order the wide (and perhaps size up a full size) to get enough width out of this hall of fame hiking boot.
+In my experience, LOWA's wide hasn't been as big as many brands' wide sizes.
+However, the new Renegade Evo supposedly has more room in the toe box than my old-school Renegades.

 For more, see my full LOWA Renegade review